 Smoking the tri-tip first on the Big Green Egg will be more practical because it is easier to get the temperature of the grill hotter than to make it go lower.

-It will also let the meat heat up slowly making it cook all the way through instead of burning the outer parts of the tri-tip and leaving the middle cold and raw.
+It will also let the meat heat up slowly making it slow cook all the way through instead of burning the outer parts of the tri-tip and leaving the middle cold and raw.

 Usually, the recommended temperature to determine the doneness of the tri-tip would be around 135 to 140 degrees Fahrenheit.
 But we will need it to go lower since there is still second cooking.

 Let the tri-tip rest once it reaches 130 degrees Fahrenheit.
-Wrap it with tin foil and then let it rest for 10 minutes on a table to let it continue cooking all the way through before searing it.
+Wrap it with tin foil and then let it rest for 10 minutes on a table to let it continue cooking all the way through before reverse searing it.

 Turn the heat up on the Big Green Egg. add more fuel and then close the lid to let it heat up until it reaches a temperature of 500 degrees Fahrenheit.